-Explore the full directors' dealings record of Logic Instrument, a listed issuer based in France.
-Shares trade on FR FR, under the authority of AMF.
-Operating in the Technology sector, Logic Instrument has logged 2 reports.
+Follow the Logic Instrument share price and the full insider trade history of the company, a listed issuer based in France.
+Shares are quoted on FR FR, under the supervision of AMF.
+Operating in the Technology sector, Logic Instrument has published 2 public disclosures.
 Market capitalisation: €20.4m.
-The latest transaction was filed on 8 August 2025 — Cession.
+The latest transaction was filed on 8 August 2025 (Cession).
 Among the most active insiders: Loïc POIRIER.
-All data is openly available.
+The full history is accessible without an account.

 2 of 2 declarations